 There are no bandwidth caps to be seen, and you can connect to almost every online streaming service, thanks to the many server locations.
 So if you want to watch BBC iPlayer or Netflix US from abroad, NordVPN will be your new best friend.

 There are a couple of small issues though.
-The vast majority of NordVPN’s servers are located in Europe, so people on the other side of the pond may not have as many choices for close connections.
-Also only a limited number of servers are available for torrenting.
+The vast majority of NordVPN’s servers are located in Europe, so American users won’t have a variety of close-distance servers.
+Also, only a limited number of servers are available for torrenting.

 Here is how NordVPN did when we tested its speed: